dimarconicola/storiellai/readme.md

 # Storyteller Box (Offline Edition)

-> **A fully offline, NFC-triggered storytelling device for kids – featuring pre-recorded narration and background music.**
+> **A fully offline, NFC-triggered storytelling device for kids – featuring pre-recorded narration and background music.
+This is the primary focus of the project.**
+>
+> *The repository also includes components for an online-capable version (utilizing `box.py`, LLM, and TTS), serving as a platform for future expandability, testing AI-driven storytelling, and for developers interested in exploring online features.*

 ---